2D sandwiches, artificial layered building blocks for multifunctional materials

 Introduction

 The possibility to create new materials bottom-up was enhanced via the stacking of atomically thin layers of two-dimensional (2D) materials with van der Waals interactions (vdWIs).
-Unfortunately, the downside of vdWIs is the generally weak electronic and mechanical interaction between the individual layers.
+Unfortunately, the downside of vdWIs is the, in general, weak electronic and mechanical interaction between the individual layers.
 This hinders the creation of multiferroic materials working at ambient conditions, which are, despite extensive research, still very scarce from stacked layers with vdWIs.

 Research Objective